odoo/odoo/doc/source/development.rst

     the search process.

     :js:class:`~openerp.base.search.Invalid` takes three mandatory
-    arguments: an indentifier (a name for instance), the invalid value and a validation message indicating the issue.
+    arguments: an identifier (a name for instance), the invalid value, and a validation message indicating the issue.

 ``get_domain``